 Even potatoes like Russian blue, and rice like forbidden rice, can be rich in anthocyanins and therefore be healthier for you.
 So switch out a few of your usual selections for some deep purple, blue, and red choices, matching days to maturity, so you know they’ll do well in your garden, too.
 It’s an easy hack to help you stay healthier.

 Do you need help with your seed starting?
 Read the article 15 Easy Steps to Start Seeds the Right Way and the Secret Sauce For Stronger Plants and get my secret sauce for healthy plants from seed.

 I hope this little tip helps you have an exciting and productive garden this year by adding more blue and purple vegetables to your garden beds.

-Which red, blue, and purple vegetables are you planting in 2018?
+Which red, blue, and purple vegetables are you planting to grow in 2019?